top of page

 Strategy

-I extracted the learnings of our experiment and strategized how to share them as useful information for public schools at a conference.
+We extracted the learnings of our experiment and strategized how to share them as useful information for public schools at a conference.

 Tools

-I created tools to superimpose the design process and the mindsets that were present at each stage to show interoperability and aide in teachers' curriculum objectives planning.
+We created tools to superimpose the design process and the mindsets that were present at each stage to show interoperability and aide in teachers' curriculum objectives planning.

 Full bellies, happy hearts